Newcastle United's £60m Sandro Tanoli transfer breakthrough

 Dan Ashworth, United’s sporting director, has been in Milan for face-to-face talks with his counterparts.

-Tonali, meanwhile, will lead Italy’s Under-21s against France in Cluj, Romania, tonight.
+Tonali, signed from Brescia three years ago on an initial loan deal, will lead Italy’s Under-21s against France in Cluj, Romania, tonight.

 The 23-year-old – who has also represented his country at senior level – helped his boyhood club reach the Champions League semi-finals last season.